top of page

 Here comes the first low.

-I got about a mile away from everyone and all of the gears in my mind shattered.
+I got a scant mile away from everyone before all of the gears in my mind shattered.

 Who says you can do this?